National Visa Type D

 You can enter the country with a National Visa Type D and then apply for asylum in Germany.
 Whether your asylum application will be accepted depends on the circumstances in your home country.
 Often people who have a chance of asylum are not issued a visa at all.
 You can learn more about the asylum procedure in our chapters "Asylum procedure" and "Residence permit for refugees".

-Please note: Until a decision has been made on your asylum application, you or the person who has made a declaration of commitment on your behalf must bear all of your costs (accommodation, food, medicine, etc.), including costs of possible deportation.
+Please note: If a “declaration of commitment” has been submitted, you or the person who has made a declaration of commitment on your behalf must bear all of your costs (accommodation, food, medicine, etc.) until your asylum case is decided.
+If the application is rejected, that could include the costs of a possible deportation.
 You can learn more in our chapter "Declaration of commitment for a National Visa".

 Important